Master of Science in Management

 Do I need to take the GRE or the GMAT?

 Yes, these are essential components of the application.
 Applicants may however choose to take either the GRE or GMAT.

 We don't post a minimum GRE or GMAT score as we evaluate the whole application, not a single score.
 However, in recent years, most successful applicants have typically had GRE scores above 305 and GMAT scores in the 530+ range.
 For more information about this, please contact Stacee Bender.

-If you have five or more years of relevant work experience you may request a waiver by completing this form and emailing it to an advisor.
+If you have three or more years of relevant work experience you may request a waiver by completing the work experience waiver form on the apply now tab and uploading it to your online application.
 Requests will not be considered until ALL other application materials have been provided (transcripts, resume, recommendation letters, and statement of purpose).

 Do I need to take the TOEFL?
 What is the minimum TOEFL score?

 The TOEFL exam may be waived under certain circumstances (for example, if your undergraduate program's medium of instructions was in English and this is noted on your transcripts).
 Current information can be found at the USF Graduate School language requirements web page and the graduate application requirements page.

 What code do I use to send test scores to USF?

 The institution code for USF is 5828 and applies to all tests administered by ETS (GRE and TOEFL).
 More information can be found at the graduate applications requirements page.
 For the GMAT, the school/program code is VP9-M4-17.